gcanti/docs-ts/README.md

 ## Usage

-Using `docs-ts` is as simple as annotating your code with a JSDoc comment.
-The one opinionated requirement of `docs-ts` is that all modules and their exported functions and classes must be annotated with an `@since` JSDoc tag indicating when that piece of code last received a modification.

-`docs-ts` also supports specifying an `@category` JSDoc tag to group associated module exports in the generated documentation.
+Using `docs-ts` is as simple as annotating your code with a JSDoc comment. `docs-ts` supports specifying an `@category` JSDoc tag to group associated module exports in the generated documentation.
 You can also provide examples for your code using an `@example` JSDoc tag. `docs-ts` will also type-check all code annotated with `@example` tags to ensure that you have not made any errors in your sample code.
 All sample code is also run using `ts-node`, and the NodeJS [assert](https://nodejs.org/api/assert.html) module can be used for on-the-fly testing.

 By default, `docs-ts` will search for files in the `src` directory and will output generated files into a `docs` directory.
-For information on how to configure `docs-ts`, see the (Configuration)[#configuration] section below.
+For information on how to configure `docs-ts`, see the [Configuration](#configuration) section below.

+### Example

-For example, running `npm run docs-ts` (or `yarn docs-ts`) in the root directory of a project containing the following file in the `src` directory
+To illustrate the power of `doc-ts`, here is a small example.
+Running `npm run docs-ts` (or `yarn docs-ts`) in the root directory of a project containing the following file in the `src` directory...

 ```ts
 /**